FAQ

 Is there a membership cost or contract to use the app?

-The app is free to download, there is no contract or commitment, and Co Charger only takes 10% (exc VAT) of the charge session cost each time you use it.
+No. The app is free to download, there is no contract or commitment, and Co Charger only takes 12% (10% VAT) of the charge session cost each time you use it.
+This comes out of the Host’s pricing; it is not added on.

 What about risks and liabilities?